-DM OBJ 1 To provide a retirement complex to include associated housing which shall comprise of assisted living units, nursing home and associated medical facilities.
+DM OBJ 1

+To provide a retirement complex to include associated housing which shall comprise of assisted living units, nursing home and associated medical facilities.
 Development of the subject site shall comply with the above objective.
-Any planning application for the development of this site must deliver the following: Design concept for the overall layout of the proposal; Assisted living units; Dedicated area of public open space; Details on the access arrangements and parking arrangements; Pedestrian linkages throughout the site; Provision of footpaths and lighting linking the development site to Johnstown Village, and addressed in the layout of the proposed development.
+Any planning application for the development of this site must deliver the following;

+- Design concept for the overall layout of the proposal; - Assisted living units; - Dedicated area of public open space; - Details on the access arrangements and parking arrangements; - Pedestrian linkages throughout the site; - Provision of footpaths and lighting linking the development site to Johnstown Village; - Careful consideration of the neighbouring residential units should be addressed in the layout of the proposed development.